-The Company explicitly prohibits directors, executive officers and other executive-level employees from engaging in any hedging or monetization transactions involving Company securities designed to reduce or eliminate the investment risk associated with owning such securities, including, but not limited to, zero-cost collars, forward sale contracts and equity swaps.
+The Company's Insider Trading Policy explicitly prohibits directors, executive officers and other executive-level employees from engaging in any hedging or monetization transactions involving Company securities designed to reduce or eliminate the investment risk associated with owning such securities, including, but not limited to, zero-cost collars, forward sale contracts and equity swaps.
 Pledges, including the use of margin accounts, and short sales of the Company's securities are also prohibited.